JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 The value of `key` in the previous example is a [`DataFrames.GroupKey`](@ref) object, which can be used in a similar fashion to a `NamedTuple`.

-Grouping a data frame using `groupby` function can be seen as adding a lookup key to it.
-Doing such lookups is efficient and can be also performed by passing a `Tuple` or `NamedTuple` directly:
+Grouping a data frame using the `groupby` function can be seen as adding a lookup key to it.
+Such lookups can be performed efficiently by indexing the resulting `GroupedDataFrame` with a a `Tuple` or `NamedTuple`:
 ```
 julia> df = DataFrame(g = repeat(1:1000, inner=5), x = 1:5000);